oldzhu/4dotnet/debug-arm.md

 qemu-system-arm: warning: 9p: degraded performance: a reasonable high msize should be chosen on client/guest side (chosen msize is <= 8192).
 See https://wiki.qemu.org/Documentation/9psetup#msize for details.
 #
 ~~~
-**you won't hit the illegal instruction if you use the rleased arm VM directly as the released arm VM was already patched**
+**you won't hit the illegal instruction if you use the rlease arm VM directly as the release arm VM was already patched**

 **so skip the step 4 to 10 and start from the setp 11 to enjoy the debugging if the release arm VM is used**